purduesigbots/pros-docs/v5/okapi/tutorials/concepts/iterative-async-controllers.rst

 Async Controller (or Iterative Controller) from running immediately thereafter.

-You don't need to run a loop to generate and set the controller output like with an Iterative Controller, and blocking further movements until an Async Controller's movement is done is as simple as a call to ``okapi::AsyncController::waitUntilSettled()``.
+You don't need to run a loop to generate and set the controller output like with an Iterative Controller, and blocking further movements until an Async Controller's movement is done is as simple as a call to ``AsyncController::waitUntilSettled()``.

 An example movement: